Victoria Centre

-Victoria Centre is a shopping centre in Nottingham, England, constructed between 1967 and 1972.
-It contains fashion and high street chain stores as well as cafes, restaurants, a health and fitness centre, and the Nottingham Victoria bus station.
+The Victoria Centre is a shopping centre and social housing complex in Nottingham, England, constructed by Taylor Woodrow between 1967 and 1972.
+It contains fashion and high street chain stores as well as cafes, restaurants, and the Nottingham Victoria bus station.

 History

 The Victoria Centre stands on the site of the old Nottingham Victoria railway station, which was demolished in 1967.
 The clock tower and the former Victoria Station Hotel (now run by Hilton Hotels) were the only parts of the old station to be retained.
-The shopping centre was built between 1967 and 1972 by Taylor Woodrow.
-Above the shopping centre rise the 26 floor, 256 ft high Victoria Centre Flats, which run north–south along their length.
+The complex was designed by Arthur Swift & Partners and constructed between 1967 and 1972 by Taylor Woodrow.
+The ground and first floor of the complex hold the Victoria Centre shopping centre, which is managed by Savills.
+The building itself is owned by a limited partnership between Shaftesbury Capital, Corporation Service Company, Global Mutual, and Nottingham City Council.
+The complex remains the tallest building in Nottingham, with the 26 floor, 256 ft high Victoria Centre Flats, which run north–south along their length in a number of blocks of different heights.
 There are 464 flats and 36000 sqft of office space.

 In 1970, the kinetic sculptor Rowland Emett was commissioned to design and build a "water-powered" clock known as The Aqua Horological Tintinnabulator.
 The clock was installed in late 1972 and chimed on the hour and half-hour, playing "Gigue en Rondeau II" (1724) from Rameau's "Pieces de Clavecin" Suite in E minor.
 This musical animated sculpture was originally located on the lower mall and was a popular meeting place.
 The clock was later modified to chime and play the music every fifteen minutes.
 In February 2014, the clock was dismantled and refurbished by engineer Pete Dexter and the Rowland Emett Society.
 It was reassembled for exhibition in Millennium Point, Birmingham, during the summer of 2014 before being dismantled again and stored until December 2014.
 The parts were then transported back to Nottingham, where Dexter and Intu Victoria Centre staff carried out further refurbishment work.
 It was reassembled in its new location, at the north end of the upper mall.
 Its stature, colour scheme, and most of its original water features were restored.
 It was officially restarted on 17 June 2015.

+In 1985, the Food Court was opened on the lower mall.

+In the late 1980s the centre was refurbished accompanied by significant rebranding.

+During this refurbishment, the lower mall of the centre was organised into different courts, namely;